 - At President Kennedy's funeral, little John John does this, and America burst into tears.

 - Dick Clark regularly did this as part of his Signing Off Catch Phrase, "For now, Dick Clark... so long."
 He gave the salute just before saying the "so long" bit.

 - Another alternative to the military salute is the raised fist, which for instance was used by Republican units in the Spanish Civil War.

 - Not just military, but also in funerals for public safety, such as police, fire, and EMS.
-This troper attended the funeral of a friend and coworker who was also an active firefighter.
-The color guard calls all in uniform to attention, then calls to "Present Arms," and all in uniform salute.
+During the funeral of an active firefighter, the color guard calls all in uniform to attention, then calls to "Present Arms," and all in uniform salute.
 The salute is held as the dispatcher makes the firefighter's "last call" over the radio * , and Taps is played.
 Finally the color guard calls to "Release Arms" and the salute is lowered.